Acton Town Hall: History

 The main building was extended to the east along the High Street (towards the King's Rooms Building) to the designs of William Leicester in the late 1930s.
 The enlarged building, which included a large assembly hall with stage and balcony on the High Street frontage, was officially re-opened by Lord Rochdale, the Lord Lieutenant of Middlesex, on 24 June 1939.
 The design for the extension involved a three-bay central section with the main entrance on the ground floor, a balcony and picture window on the first floor, the coat of arms of the borough on the second floor and a clock tower above.
+A master clock controlled the tower clock and every other clock in the building.

 A Victory Ball to mark the end of the Second World War was held in the concert hall in 1945.
+The assembly hall continued to serve as an events and concert venue and performers included the band, The Who, in September 1962.
 The town hall ceased to function as the local of seat of government when the enlarged London Borough of Ealing was formed in 1965.
 The building subsequently accommodated, amongst other things, a local council information bureau and the local registrar's office.

 The assembly hall was the scene of a live recording by Joe Strummer & The Mescaleros, subsequently released as Live at Acton Town Hall, in November 2002.
 The concert, a fundraiser for the FBU, was one of Joe Strummer's final gigs before his death later that year, as well as the last time he performed with former bandmate Mick Jones, who joined him for the encore.